Biden: Pope told him he should ''keep receiving communion'' | Politics

 - Italy

-Biden said abortion did not come up in the meeting at the Vatican.
-“We just talked about the fact he was happy that I was a good Catholic and I should keep receiving communion,” Biden said.
+Biden said abortion did not come up in the meeting.
+“We just talked about the fact he was happy that I was a good Catholic and I should keep receiving Communion,” Biden said.

+The president's support for abortion rights and same-sex marriage has has put him at odds with many US bishops, some of whom have suggested he should be denied Communion.

+They then proceeded to an exchange of gifts and a broader meeting including the first lady and top officials.
+The lengthy session put Biden more than an hour behind schedule.

 “Biden thanked His Holiness for his advocacy for the world's poor and those suffering from hunger, conflict, and persecution,” the White House said. ''He lauded Pope Francis' leadership in fighting the climate crisis, as well as his advocacy to ensure the pandemic ends for everyone through vaccine sharing and an equitable global economic recovery.”
-Biden takes pride in his Catholic faith, using it as moral guidepost to shape many of his social and economic policies.
+Biden takes pride in his Catholic faith, using it as moral guidepost to shape his social and economic policies.
 He wears a rosary and attends Mass weekly.
-After leaving the Vatican, Biden said he had a “wonderful” and that the pope prayed for him and blessed his rosary beads.
-Asked what the prayer was about, Biden replied, “Peace.”
+After leaving the Vatican, Biden said he had a “wonderful” meeting and that the pope prayed for him and blessed his rosary beads.
+He said the prayer was about “peace.”
 A dozen Swiss Guards in their blue and gold striped uniforms and red-plumed halberds stood at attention in the San Damaso courtyard as Biden and his wife, Jill, arrived.
 They were received by Monsignor Leonardo Sapienza, who runs the papal household, and then greeted one by one the papal ushers, or papal gentlemen, who lined up in the courtyard.

 “It's good to be back,” Biden said as he shook the hand of one of them.
 “I'm Jill's husband,” he told another before he was ushered into the frescoed Apostolic Palace and taken upstairs to the pope's private library.